5-Star Campsite In Germany: A Review Of Südsee Camp, Soltau

 What could be more German than a beer brewery, turned restaurant?

 The food was great, the experience was great, the service was great and there was even a playground for my son to shorten the wait time, which wasn't long either

 I can't tell if I am doing this review objectively, because since we have almost only been eaten very bad food, everything else, just seems like heaven.

 But honestly, the food and service were recommendable to anyone.

 Beers at the campsite, but eat anywhere else!

-Is that you just save yourself the horrible experience of eating at the campsite, go for Soltau or any other nearby city, and find some great food.
+What I recommend if you want to go to restaurants while staying at Südsee Camp is that you just save yourself the horrible experience of eating at the campsite, go for Soltau or any other nearby city, and find some great food.

 Then you can instead go back and enjoy some beers or drinks, in walking distance from your accommodation, overlooking the lake, in the campsite.

-I spent one evening by myself, my girlfriend and son went to bed early one night.
+I spent one evening by myself, as my girlfriend and son went to bed early one night.
 I drank 3 beers, and spent $8 while enjoying this view.

 If you know some things about traveling in Germany, you have probably heard about Germans only speak German.
 And this is very close to the truth at the campsite as well.